Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry: Detailed methods for many-body numerical simulations

 where $\alpha$ is the orbital index and $n$ is the band index. $n=1,\,2$ for the honeycomb model and $n=1,\,2,\,3$ for the kagome model.

 In the single-particle band basis, the interaction Hamiltonian reads

 and the single-particle Hamiltonian reads

-In the honeycomb model, both energy bands are considered; whereas for the kagome model, due to the presence of a large band gap separating the top and middle bands [Fig.~4(b) of the main text], the Hilbert space is projected onto the two lower touching bands.
-Consequently, the summation over the band index $n$ in Eq.~\eqref{ED-H0} and Eq.~\eqref{ED-HI} is restricted to $n=1,\,2$ for both models.
+In the honeycomb model, both energy bands are considered; whereas for the kagome model, due to the high energy of the topmost band [Fig.~4(b) of the main text], the Hilbert space is projected onto the two lower touching bands.
+Consequently, the summation over the band index $n$ in ~\eqref{ED-H0} and ~\eqref{ED-HI} is restricted to $n=1,\,2$ for both models.

 We consider different system configurations.
 The first type of $\bk$ grid we employ is the $N_1 \times N_2=4\times6$ rectangular grid, where each $\bk$ point is labeled by the integer $k_1+N_1k_2$. $k_1$ and $k_2$ are determined by the following expression